Habitat for Humanity Spring Break Trip

 In order to continue to do this work, UMass Habitat for Humanity is asking for YOUR help.
 Our club runs entirely on fundraising, and the Spring Break trip is our largest expense of the year.
 We are asking for any support you can give to us.
-The money will go towards paying for our rental vans, gas, and Collegiate Challenge fees.
+The money will go towards paying for Collegiate Challenge fees, which serve as a main source of revenue for Habitat affiliates all over the country.
 As we have worked tirelessly all year to make this trip happen, the students of UMass Habitat THANK YOU!

 Check us out on Campus Pulse: https://umassamherst.collegiatelink.net/organization/habitatforhumanity and Instagram: https://www.instagram.com/habitat_umass/!

 To learn more about Habitats mission or to discover volunteer opportunities look here: https://www.habitat.org/